 If you are female and over 35, there is a culmination of events that can drop like a ton of bricks.
 Not to say this doesn’t happen to men too, but it is much more common in women.
 The exhaustion of over a decade at a stressful career (and further back from high school and college), relationships, hard physical training to stay in top shape, and one or more pregnancies in the mid to late 30’s typically tip the scales.
 The issues can remain well into the 50’s and up if not addressed.

-Do you recognize these symptoms?
+Do you recognize these symptoms of adrenal and thyroid dysfunction?

 - Tired and wired at night